apache/arrow-site/_posts/2022-02-14-datafusion-7.0.0.md

 When you want to extend your Rust project with [SQL support](https://arrow.apache.org/datafusion/user-guide/sql/sql_status.html), a DataFrame API, or the ability to read and process Parquet, JSON, Avro or CSV data, DataFusion is definitely worth checking out.

-DataFusion supports both a SQL and DataFrame API for building logical query plans as well as a sophisticated query optimizer and execution engine capable of parallel execution against memory, CSV, Parquet, Avro and JSON.
+DataFusion's  SQL, `DataFrame`, and manual `PlanBuilder` API let users access a sophisticated query optimizer and execution engine capable of fast, resource efficient, and parallel execution that takes optimal advantage of todays multicore hardware.
+Being written in Rust means DataFusion can offer *both* the safety of dynamic languages as well as the resource efficiency of a compiled language.

 The Apache Arrow team is pleased to announce the DataFusion 7.0.0 release.
 This covers 4 months of development work and includes 195 commits from the following 37 distinct contributors.